Health Care Administration

 Credits 3

-A broad orientation to the health delivery system.
-Orientation to the role of the health services manager and/or supervisor.
-Provides organizational theory and practical information about health administration.
-Students will investigate the organizational and environmental contexts within which a health manager works.
-Laboratory is required where students will visit various community health facilities.
+This course offers a broad orientation to the health delivery system, and the role of the health services manager and/or supervisor.
+It provides organizational theory and practical information about health administration.
+Students investigate the organizational and environmental contexts within which a health manager works.

 HC 330: Legal Aspects and Ethics of Health Care